dapkGA/altcoin/_posts/2018-04-05-guest-ripple.md

 ---

-> This is a guest article by Cameron of the [cityofhype.com](https://www.cityofhype.com) - domain that sounds very Ripple but check them out, they are not at all one-sided when it comes to finance.
-Cameron is a finance analysts and investor in currencies and securities.

 #### 1 - Uphold and The London Bank Exchange are Using Ripple

 Uphold is a major cryptocurrency bank that allows someone to buy and hold their Ripple token for no transaction fee.
 The Ripple token can be converted into 7 other major cryptocurrencies and 23 fiat.